McKinley Wright IV: College career

 On December 15, 2017, Wright set career highs in points (30) and assists (11) as the Buffaloes defeated South Dakota State 112–103 in double overtime.
 As a freshman, Wright averaged 14.2 points, 5.5 assists, and 4.7 rebounds per game on a team that finished 17–15.
 Wright was named to the Pac-12 Conference All-Freshman Team while earning honorable mention to both the All-Pac-12 Team and All-Defensive Team.
 His 175 assists broke Chauncey Billups' record of 143 assists for a freshman.
 After the season, he worked out with Billups to improve his jump shot.
 As a sophomore, Wright was named first-team All-Pac-12.

 Wright averaged 13 points and 4.8 assists per game despite nursing a left shoulder so tender that he slept on his back to keep it from being painful.
 He had corrective surgery after the season to fix a torn labrum.
 Wright had a season-high 29 points in a 78–76 overtime win over Dayton, receiving jeers from fans of the school he originally signed with out of high school.
 At the conclusion of the regular season, Wright was named to the All-Pac-12 first team and the Pac-12 All-Defensive Team.
 As a junior, Wright averaged 14.4 points, 5.7 rebounds and 5.0 assists per game.
 After the season, Wright declared for the 2020 NBA draft.
 On August 1, he announced he was withdrawing from the draft to return for his senior season.
 As a senior, he averaged 15.2 points, 4.3 rebounds, 5.7 assists and 1.1 steals per game, earning Pac-12 All-First Team honors.
-Following the season, Wright declared for the 2021 NBA draft forgoing his extra year of eligibility.
+Following the season, Wright declared for the 2021 NBA draft, forgoing his extra year of college eligibility due to the COVID-19 pandemic.